kingakisielinska/kingakisielinska.github.io/index.md

 This site is created by Kinga Kisielińska.

-It contains my notes from Technologies of Technical Communication classes,  a postgraduate studies at Vistula University.
+I am a postgraduate student at Vistula University in Warsaw, Poland.
+This site contains my notes from Technologies of Technical Communication classes.

 ![logo](/assets/images/1-vistul-university-en.png)